Oral Cavity, Pharyngeal, and Laryngeal Cancer Screening (PDQ®)–Patient Version

 If a screening test result is abnormal, you may need to have more tests done to find out if you have cancer.
 These are called diagnostic tests.

-- Oral cavity and oropharyngeal cancer are diseases in which malignant (cancer) cells form in the mouth and throat.
+- Oral cavity, pharyngeal, and laryngeal cancer are diseases in which malignant (cancer) cells form in the mouth and throat.

-- The number of new cases of oral cavity and oropharyngeal cancer and the number of deaths from oral cavity and oropharyngeal cancer varies by race and gender.
+- The number of new cases of oral cavity, pharyngeal, and laryngeal cancer and the number of deaths from these cancers varies by race and sex.